Epistemix-com/epx-results/README.md

 # epx-results

-epx-result is a python package for interacting with FRED simulation results.
+epx-results is a Python package for interacting with FRED simulation results.

 ## Requirements